mautic/developer-documentation-new/docs/plugins/mautic_vs_symfony.rst

 ******************************
 By default, Mautic uses Doctrine's PHP driver instead of annotations which requires a ``public static function loadMetadata(ORM\ClassMetadata $metadata)`` method.
 However, Plugins can use annotations if desired but should use only annotations or only PHP ``loadMetadata``.
 A Plugin can't use a mix of both.
 See :ref:`plugins/data:Entities and schema` for more information.

-Firewalls and User access management
+Firewalls and user access management
 ************************************
 ``app/config/security.php`` lists Mautic's firewalls.
 For the most part, Mautic uses Symfony's standard way of registering firewalls and authentication with a means for Plugins to hook into the authentication process through listeners to the ``UserEvents::USER_PRE_AUTHENTICATION`` and ``UserEvents::USER_FORM_AUTHENTICATION`` events.